Suzanna-Linn/slua/docs/beta.md

 <table><tr><td>
 <pre class="language-sluab"><code class="language-sluab">-- SLua Beta

--- timer() is not an event, this is a user function local function timer()
-  -- do something
-end

 -- stop the timer, in case that it was set,
 -- to be sure not to duplicate it lltimers.off(timer)